MeteoSwiss/realtime_pollen_calibration/CONTRIBUTING.md

     ./tools/setup_env.sh
     ```

-    This will create a conda environment named `realtime-pollen-calibration` (change with `-n`) and install the following:

-    - Pinned runtime and development dependencies in `requirements/environment.yml`
+    This will create a conda environment named `realtime-pollen-calibration` (change with `-n`) and install the pinned runtime and development dependencies in `requirements/environment.yml`.

-    - The `realtime-pollen-calibration` package itself in editable mode.
+    Install the package itself in editable mode.

-    Activate the environment:

     ```bash
     conda activate realtime-pollen-calibration
+    pip install --editable .
     ```

     Use `-u` to get the newest package versions (unpinned dependencies in `requirements/requirements.yml`), and additionally `-e` to update the environment files.